ziptied/image-cropper-uploader/README.md

 - `allowTemplateSwitch`: lets users choose templates in the modal.
 - `templatePresets`: template list used when `allowTemplateSwitch` is enabled.
 - `appearance`: optional object for overriding default colors (see below).
+- `renderZoomControl`: optional render prop for replacing the built-in zoom slider.
+- `renderRotationControl`: optional render prop for replacing the built-in rotation slider.

 ### Customization & Theming